Gibbons Sidewalks and Trees Plan

 What's happening on Gibbons Drive?

-Toward the end of July 2025, the City's consultant, Hortscience, will visually assess the health and structural condition of the Liquidambar trees.
-You may see assessors in orange vests measuring and tagging the trees for future reference.
-This evaluation will help us understand what trees are thriving, what trees are in decline, and how each tree's root system impacts the surrounding infrastructure.
+Toward the end of July 2025, the City's consultant, HortScience | Bartlett Consulting, visually assessed the health and structural condition of the Liquidambar trees.
+You may have seen assessors in orange vests measuring and tagging the trees for future reference.
+This evaluation helps us understand what trees are thriving, what trees are in decline, and how each tree's root system impacts the surrounding infrastructure.

 Why these trees?